mckennapsean/dissertation/content/03-framework.md

 flexible form of constraints that a designer should strive to consider, such as the importance of a final visualization tool's aesthetics, usability, or adherence to a set of domain visualization standards.
-These considerations may and sometimes should be broken, but careful analysis and justification needs to underlie such design decisions.
+These considerations may and sometimes should be discounted, but careful analysis and justification need to underlie such design decisions.
 Together, these three classes of visualization artifacts for the _understand_ activity play a crucial role in all following activities, and they often get reconsidered, adjusted, and prioritized throughout the design process.
 For example, data and task abstractions can be changed based on new data needed by a collaborator or a user expressing a need for a new type of task not previously considered when performing an evaluation